-Intermediate: senior support worker
+Intermediate (senior support worker)

-Senior support workers will use more advanced skills under the supervision of registered staff and may also work alone, with access to a registered member of staff on site or via the telephone.
-Responsibilities include the direct delivery of clinical, technical, or scientific activities following training.
-They may demonstrate own duties to other support workers, students, or less experienced staff.
-They will also carry out administration tasks related to patient care and the wider service.
-At this stage, senior support workers will contribute to service improvement and be able to make fact-based judgements.
+At this stage, support workers will use more advanced skills under the supervision of registered staff and may also work alone.
+Tasks and responsibilities include the direct delivery of clinical, technical or scientific activities (following training), such as the taking of bloods and monitoring people's progress in terms of body weight or nutrition, or delivering exercise sessions to improve health and wellbeing.
+At this stage, support workers will contribute to service improvement and be able to make fact-based judgements.

-It is possible for support staff with relevant qualifications and wider experience to enter at this stage of the framework.
+Intermediate level is typically NHS pay scale band 3 or equivalent.
+This is likely to be the stage many AHP support workers are first recruited to.
 It is also the first point from which existing support staff, with sufficient qualifications, can apply for pre-registration degrees.
-At this stage of the framework staff should be encouraged and supported to acquire an occupationally specific level 3 qualification, such as the Senior Healthcare Support Worker apprenticeship.
+They will be expected to be able to acquire an occupationally specific Level 3 qualification, such as the Senior Healthcare Support Worker apprenticeship.